 The Gator defense responded to Mullen’s apology with a performance for the ages that included shutting out Auburn’s highly-rated offense for the duration of the game, and got a little help from their friends on offense in a euphoric, exhilarating and signature 24-13 Florida victory over the 7th ranked Tigers.
 That marked Florida’s third win over a top ten opponent in Mullen’s first year and a half in Gainesville.
 It’s also the Gators’ first win over Auburn since 2002, which snaps a three game skid in a rivalry that was once an extremely heated annual affair, but has now been reduced to an intermittent series that’s renewed twice every twelve years.

 But far more important than the bragging rights Florida now has over the SEC team the shortest drive away from Gainesville for the next five years is the fact that all of a sudden, the Gators are back on the map and in the national conversation.
-Many had thought that Florida’s 27-19 win over LSU in the Swamp and their 41-15 blowout of Michigan last year had achieved that effect, but ugly home losses to Kentucky and Missouri rubbed off some of the shine off of those wins and somewhat threw the direction of the program into question (at least if you listen to the national media).
+Many had thought that Florida’s 27-19 win over LSU in the Swamp and their 41-15 blowout of Michigan last year had achieved that effect, but ugly home losses to Kentucky and Missouri had rubbed some of the shine off of those wins and somewhat threw the direction of the program into question (at least if you listen to the national media).

 This one was different, though.
 Because this one wasn’t a fluke.
 This one wasn’t an upset.
 And this result wasn’t a mistake.